-My research focuses on examining and disrupting the normalized prevalence of Whiteness within education.
-I concentrate my gaze on Whiteness within the context of teaching and research, and argue that it needs to be the object of study, and ultimately, transformation at both the individual and systemic levels.
+My research focuses on examining the ways race is taken up within education.
 My current research uses a lens of Critical Whiteness Studies (CWS) to examine the ways Whiteness manifests itself in:

-- The ways I (as a White researcher) engage in research on Whiteness
+The ways I (as a White researcher) engage in research

 I have also had the opportunity to be a part of a number of research teams during my studies at Michigan State University.
 Here are the descriptions of the work I was able to do with my colleagues while at MSU.

 Working with Drs.
 Randi Stanulis, Stacey Pylman, and Brian Mavis, I work on a research team exploring the identity of physicians teaching in the medical college at MSU.
 I am the study coordinator, responsible for writing and submitting the IRB application, as well as scheduling, conducting, and transcribing interviews.